AlistairTomori1/ride-share/docs/REFLECTION.md

 - GitHub issues, pull requests, and project tracking
 - refactoring and performance discussion

-More importantly, we think the Level 4 part is not just the feature list.
-It is the fact that we spent time thinking about scaling, workflow, testing, and tradeoffs.
-We had to move from just building the simulation to also analyzing how well it works, where it breaks down, and what kind of changes improve it.
+More importantly, we think the Level 4 part is more determained by the fact that we spent time thinking about scaling, workflow, testing, and tradeoffs.
+We had to move from building the simulation to also analyzing how well it works, where it breaks down, and what kind of changes improve it.

 ## Limitations